dharaneyogees/plutofacts/README.md

 # plutofacts
-This repo hosts sample code for GenAI 101 with pieces workshop about facts for Pluto
+This repo hosts sample code for GenAI 101 with Pieces workshop about facts for Pluto